-Students may be members of intercollegiate teams only if they have received special approval from the Teacher Education Committee prior to placement.
-During the student teaching semester students may not enroll in other college classes with the exception of EDUC 411 or 414 and 485
+Students may be members of intercollegiate teams and club sports only if they have received special approval from the Teacher Education Committee prior to placement.
+During the student teaching semester students may not enroll in other college classes with the exception of EDUC 411 or 414 and 485.